 Escape the Mainland to Catalina Island, California

 Drop a Pin: It's hard to believe this idyllic island is off the coast of Los Angeles.
-Just an hourlong boat ride from Long Beach, San Pedro, and Dana Point aboard the Catalina Express, it's the perfect mini vacation to escape the city.
+Just an hourlong boat ride from Long Beach, San Pedro, and Dana Point aboard the Catalina Express, it's the perfect mini-vacation to escape the city.

 Must-Do: There's an exhaustive list of activities to do on Catalina Island.
 Indulge in a seafood spread, take a Jeep tour inland, go zip-lining, or relax on the beach.

 Extend Your Stay: Head back to the mainland and spend the night at Terranea Resort and Spa.
-The destination hotel is large enough that it still has available rooms for the long weekend but is far enough away from the city center to make you feel like you're on vacation, even if you're an L.A. local.
+The destination hotel is large enough that it might still have available rooms for the long weekend but is far enough away from the city center to make you feel like you're on vacation, even if you're an L.A. local.